-How to Take Tests at Disability Services (Students)
+How to Facilitate Testing Accommodations with Disability Services (Students)

-- Pick up a copy of your Letter of Accommodation and Request for Individualized Testing Accommodation (R.I.T.A.)
-Form from ODS at the beginning of the semester.
-It is the student’s responsibility to present the Student Accommodation Form to his/her instructor along with the Request for Individualized Testing Accommodations Form (RITA).
+- Pick up a copy of your Letter of Accommodation and Request for Individualized Testing Accommodations (R.I.T.A.)
+Form from Disability Service at the beginning of the semester.
+It is the student’s responsibility to present the Student Accommodation Form to his/her instructor along with the Request for Individualized Testing Accommodations

 - Communicate with instructors about providing appropriate alternatives for specialized materials like foreign languages, charts, or illustrations.

-- Contact the appropriate Disability Services Staff person for assistance if a difficulty should arise (i.e. instructor unavailable to complete the R.I.T.A. form, instructor questions legitimacy of accommodation letter, different accommodations are desired, or extended time presents a scheduling conflict).
+- Contact your Disability Service Provider for assistance if a difficulty should arise (i.e. instructor unavailable to complete the R.I.T.A. form, instructor questions legitimacy of accommodation letter, different accommodations are desired, or extended time presents a scheduling conflict).

 - Return the R.I.T.A. form to the Disability Services office no later than five (5) business days prior to your first test date.
 Subsequent dates may be added to your testing schedule no later than two business days (48 hours) prior to the new test date.
 Final exams need to be scheduled two weeks prior to the last day of class.

-- If circumstances require a cancellation, additional date, or other change in your test schedule, this information must be submitted to the ODS in writing (email, fax, etc.) from the instructor.
-ODS must receive this information no later than two (2) business days prior to the newly requested date and time.
-The Office of Disability Services may NOT be able to accommodate students who request final exams to be scheduled or changed with less than two weeks notice.
+- If circumstances require a cancellation, additional date, or other change in your test schedule, this information must be submitted to the Disability Services in writing (email, fax, etc.) from the instructor.
+Disability Services must receive this information no later than two (2) business days prior to the newly requested date and time.
+The Office of Disability Services may not be able to accommodate students who request final exams to be scheduled or changed with less than two weeks notice.
 It is the student’s responsibility to approach the instructor and ask for the updates as needed.

-- Arrive at ODS on time for your testing appointment.
-Students who arrive more then 30 minutes late for a scheduled exam are considered a “no-show.”
-Students who “no-show” will be advised of their responsibility to go to the classroom to take the exam or speak to the instructor about rescheduling the exam in accordance with all the Testing Accommodations Guidelines and Testing Policies.
+- Students who arrive more then 30 minutes late for a scheduled exam are considered a no show.
+Students who no show will be advised of their responsibility to go to the classroom to take the exam or speak to the instructor about rescheduling the exam in accordance with all the Testing Accommodations Guidelines and Testing Policies.

-- Bring and use only the materials that have been indicated by the instructor on the R.I.T.A. form.
-Leave all unauthorized materials including jackets, hats, book bags, and cell phones outside the testing room area (a secured, locker will be provided within the ODS office).
+- Unauthorized materials are not allowed inside your testing room.
+Unauthorized materials include jackets, hats, book bags, and cell phones outside the testing room area a secured, locker will be provided within the Disability Services.
 We are not responsible for lost or stolen items.

-- Note: Computer use during testing for students who do not receive computerized accommodations will only be allowed if pre-approved and if the student brings a formatted, blank disk.
+- Computer usage during exam for students who do not receive computerized accommodations will only be allowed if pre-approved.

 - Advise the Testing Coordinator or test proctor of any personal or medical needs that may arise during testing prior to the beginning of the test.
 Should you encounter any difficulty or other concern during your test, please inform a proctor in the testing area immediately.

-- If your instructor indicates on the R.I.T.A. form that breaks are allowed: When taking a break, you must hand the test to a proctor and obtain it again upon your return.
-No extra time is allotted for these breaks unless warranted by your accommodations.
+- If your instructor indicates on the R.I.T.A. form that breaks are allowed: When taking a break, you must give your exam to the until you return.
 You may not leave the building during a test.
-All books, book bags, coats, etc. must remain in the ODS Testing office.
+All books, backpacks, phones, coats, etc. must remain in the locker.

-- Adhere to the Academic Honesty Policies as stated by the Student handbook.
-Please be advised that the testing facilities at ODS are monitored by cameras with recording capabilities.
+- Adhere to the Policy on Academic Honesty as stated by the Student handbook.
+Please be advised that the testing facilities at Disability Services are monitored by cameras with recording capabilities.

-- Organize and facilitate pick up and delivery of tests and exams based upon written instructions from instructors on R.I.T.A. forms.
+- Facilitate delivery of exams based upon written instructions from instructors on R.I.T.A. forms.

-- Request and document changes on prescheduled testing and/or non-scheduled testing for students only when lack of resources necessitate.
+- Request and document changes on prescheduled testing or nonscheduled testing for students only when lack of resources necessitate.